Lionel Richie: Personal life

 On October 18, 1975, Richie married his college sweetheart, Brenda Harvey.
-In 1983, the couple informally adopted Nicole Camille Escovedo (now Nicole Richie), the two-year-old daughter of a member of Richie's band, who is also the niece of drummer Sheila E. The Richies raised Nicole as their daughter and adopted her legally when she was nine years old.
+In 1983, the couple informally adopted Nicole Camille Escovedo (now Nicole Richie), the two-year-old daughter of a member of Richie's band, who is also the niece of drummer Sheila E. The Richies raised Nicole and adopted her legally when she was nine years old.

 In June 1988, Harvey was arrested and charged with corporal injury to a spouse, resisting arrest, trespassing, vandalism, battery, and disturbing the peace after she found Richie at Diane Alexander's Beverly Hills apartment.

 Richie married Diane Alexander on December 21, 1995.
 They have a son, Miles Richie, and a daughter, Sofia Richie.
 The marriage ended in 2004.

-Richie suffered prolonged throat problems and had surgery four times in four years before being told by conventional doctors that he could lose his singing career.
-He then turned to a holistic doctor who said the problem was simply acid reflux caused by foods Richie was eating before going to bed.

 Richie became a grandfather in 2008 when Nicole Richie gave birth to a baby girl with Joel Madden, lead singer of the rock band Good Charlotte.
 Richie's second grandchild was born to the couple in 2009.